funkyOne/fortyTwo.Docs/Authentication.md

 #Authenticating a user

-On succesfull sign in operation, server sends back `LoginResult` object:
+On a successfull sign in operation, the server sends back `LoginResult` object:
 ```json
   {
     "userId":"d067eda6-6414-430f-a0eb-c8455d648b59",